yanggggjie/rising-repo/README.md

 roadmap

+- v0.11.1 optimize ✅

+  - add a better-looking loader ✅
+  - when language filter change scroll to top ✅

-- v0.11 use virtual table
+- v0.11 use virtual table ⌛️

   - The table with 1000 rows will be very slow.
-Use virtual lists to improve performance 🚧
+Use virtual lists to improve performance ⌛️(Is it really necessary?)